-Figure 2.
+Figure 2a.
 Two halves on the game field.

-There are eight positions for the balls on every half: two randomizable positions of a ball on each black line.
+There are eight positions for the balls on every half: two randomizable positions for balls on each black line.
 Two intersections of the black lines are used as starting positions of the robots.

-Figure 2.
+Figure 2b.
 Start positions for the balls and robots